Never Going Back to OK

 The first single from the album is the title track, "Never Going Back to OK".
 The track has been released as a streaming file on their MySpace website and for purchase on iTunes.
 Since the album's release, "Keeping Me Alive" and "We Are the Sound" have both been played as singles on Christian radio.
 "We Are the Sound" was used in commercials and promotion of the reality-talent competition show American Idol.
 The song "Ocean Wide" also made an appearance on Vampire Diaries.

+The music video for the title track was shot in Windsor, Ontario.

+Reception

 Following its release, it debuted at No. 41 on the Billboard 200 chart, selling about 16,000 units in its first week.

-Awards

 The album won a Dove Award for Rock/Contemporary Album of the Year at the 40th GMA Dove Awards.
 The title song was also nominated for Rock/Contemporary Recorded Song of the Year.

+The track entitled "Myspace Girl" was heavily criticised in PopMatters.
+In contrast, the same track was praised in Seventeen Magazine.

 Track listing

-Never Going Back to OK - EP
+Never Going Back to OK – EP

 An EP of this album has also been released exclusively to iTunes, containing three tracks: